54 Rooms in a House: Design Inspiration for Your Home

 48. Utility/Mechanical Room

-This room houses essential services and equipment such as a water heater; heating, ventilation, and air conditioning systems; and electrical panels.
-It's typically situated on the garage side of the house or exterior side yard.
+This room contains important services and equipment.
+It has a water heater, heating and cooling systems, and electrical panels.
+Typically, homeowners place it on the same side of the house as the garage or in the exterior side yard.
 Keep it clutter-free so you can easily access it.

 49. Basement